clarissalabrum/math4610-1/projects/sharedLibraryProject/README.md

 students computational skills.
 So, the project requires students exercises for building both shared libraries in both a Windows environment and a Linux/Unix environment.
 Note that this project uses cygwin to emulate a UNIX working environment.

+Note that a generic command prompt is given as a part of each of the commands given.
+So, in a UNIX application, the prompt is the "%" character.
+You will not need to type this character to execute the command.
+To build a DLL the prompt would be something like ">".

 ### Building a Shared Library for Unix/Linux Environments

-In this section students will put together a shared library using the Unix/Linux archive utility the command that we will use in a bash/csh shell is:
+In this section students will put together a shared library using the Linux/UNIX archive utility to create a shared library.
+The command that we will use in a bash/csh shell or terminal is:

     ar()

 with appropriate flags specified for various coding languages and options.
+To find out more about the ar() command in a shell you can type the following:

+    % man ar

 Most of the material used to create this part of the project can be found at the site:

 http://cygwin.org